RobsOnWaves/ged-handler/README.md

 It's an opensource project opened to contributions, it misses frontend developments for example.

+It also can be used as a FastAPI with OAuth2 + MongoDB boilerplate

 The project is managed through Jira contact me through [GitHub](https://github.com/RobsOnWaves) if you want to get involved in the roadmap.

 The code is PEP8 compliant and scanned with Sonarlint.